 All who know the downland church of St Michael regard it as special.
 There is some debate about its exact age, but it dates from either the 12th or early 13th century.
 Little has changed since then.
 Set in a large churchyard surrounded by fields and approached down a farm track, this simple double cell building invites travellers to rest for a while and share its peace.

-In July 2013 this church was included in Britain's sixty favourite churches by the National Churches Trust.
+This church is one of the Celebrity favourite churches selected by the National Churches Trust.

 For more information about the history and architecture of this church, click HERE.